juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 1) Login to the Google Tag Manager
 2) Create a new tag
 3) Tag configuration -> Select Google Analytics -> Google Tag
-4) Enter the Measurent ID you obtained from Google Analytics and paste it into the Tag ID field.
+4) Enter the Measurement ID you obtained from Google Analytics and paste it into the Tag ID field.
 5) Choose a trigger Page View Trigger
 6) Save